IAmPythagoras/FFXIV-Combat-Simulator/README.md

 Reaper : DONE

-Monk : IN WORK
+Monk : DONE

 Dragoon : DONE

-UPDATED : June 1st 2022
+UPDATED : September 18th 2022

 We also plan to add Bluemage once we are done with the core program.